nkclark/practice/README.md

 # practice
-This was created for practicd purposes.
+This was created for practice purposes.